 Simple English definitions for legal terms

-Read a random definition: locked in
+Read a random definition: bare license

 A civil penalty is a punishment in the form of a fine that is imposed on someone who has broken a law or regulation.
 It is different from compensation, which is money paid to someone who has been harmed by the wrongdoing.
 Civil penalties can also be imposed for breaking a contract, such as not paying back a loan on time.
 If a contract specifies a penalty for breaking it, the penalty must be reasonable and not excessive.